Phase I Overview

 Clinical Skills Lab: Lab activities include Standardized Patient (SP) encounters that are integrated into the modules and will sometimes correlate with PBL sessions.
 There are also scheduled small group sessions with Physical Exam Teaching Assistants (PETAs) during which students will learn and practice the clinical exam components that correlate with the modules.

 Problem-Based-Learning (PBL).
 Student-centered, small group activity that allows students to examine a hypothetical case relevant to a particular module.
-The PBL case is a 2-session activity in which students sequentially receive case information and must analyze and diagnosis the patient’s condition.
+The PBL case is a 2-session activity in which students sequentially receive case information and must analyze and diagnose the patient’s condition.
 The PBL case sometimes involves interacting with a Standardized Patient in the Neis Clinical Skills Laboratory.
 This activity helps students develop problem-solving and critical thinking skills as applied in a clinical setting.

 Preceptor Visit.
 Each student is assigned to a preceptor whom they shadow in a clinical setting.
 Each visit with the preceptor is an opportunity to practice skills learned during lectures and in the clinical skills lab.
 It is also an opportunity to observe and learn how to be a medical professional.
 The goal of preceptor visits is to provide general exposure to clinical skills in various settings.
 Preceptors represent a wide variety of disciplines that may not always directly address the content area specific to any given module.
 The visits, however, do provide an opportunity for students to better understand clinical skills and professional practices.